f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-6. Create a new BOT Logging profile.
-Navigate to Security > Event Logs > Logging Profiles.
-Click Create.

-.. warning:: This step is only for BIG-IQ => 7.1, go see the Annex at the end if you are using a lower version.

-- Name: ``lab-bot-logging-profile``
-- Properties: select ``Bot Defense``
-- Remote Publisher: ``bot-remote-logging-publisher-8514``
-- Logs Requests: select all options (Human Users, Bots, etc...)]

-``ADD SCREENSHOT``

-7. Deploy the Pool, Log Destinations, Log Publisher.
+6. Deploy the Pool, Log Destinations, Log Publisher.
 Go to Deployment tab > EVALUATE & DEPLOY > Local Traffic & Network.

 Create a Deploments to deploy the Remote Logging Changes on the SEA BIG-IP.